tawk/tawk-messenger-ember/docs/api-reference.md

 <br/>

 ## onTagsUpdated
-Listen on event that invoked when a tag is updated.
+Callback function invoked when a tag is updated.

 ``app/components/my-component.hbs``
 ```hbs